-- the Company's business strategy; - the Company's strategy for protecting its intellectual property; - the Company's ability to obtain necessary funding on favorable terms or at all; - the Company's plan and ability to secure revenues; - · the risk of competitors entering the market;
+- the Company's business strategy; - the Company's strategy for protecting its intellectual property; - the Company's ability to obtain necessary funding on favorable terms or at all; - the Company's plan and ability to secure revenues; - the risk of competitors entering the market;

-- the Company's ability to hire and retain skilled staff; - · the ability to obtain financing to fund future expenditures and capital requirements; and - the impact of adoption of new accounting standards.
+- the Company's ability to hire and retain skilled staff; - the ability to obtain financing to fund future expenditures and capital requirements; - the Company's plans with respect to its new facility; - the Company's proposed transaction with Torchlight Energy Resources Inc. ("Torchlight"); and - the impact of adoption of new accounting standards.